LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Produces a reference to the member method defined by concating "name" with the value of "meth"

 Though the escape operators are used to find methods by name, the object produced by the operators is a **memberstream**.
 This object manages the finding of the desired method, the potential bundling of the target object (in the case of ``->\``), and the execution of the method when the memberstream is invoked.

 Additional Syntax
 =================

 There are several other operator-like syntax elements that will be described in detail in later sections of this document.
-Many of them apply in limited situations or special contexts and so are beyond the scope of this chapter, but the following gives pointers to the appropriate sections, where more information can be found.
+Many of them apply in limited situations or special contexts and so are beyond the scope of this chapter.
+The following gives pointers to the appropriate sections where more information can be found.

 **Association Operator** ``=>`` See :ref:`Methods<methods>`, :ref:`Types<types>`